vutran1710/PyrateLimiter/README.md

 ```

 #### TokenBucket
-TokenBucket with Fixed-Window Algorimth can be described as multiple groups of Going-In-Items that does not exceed the Bucket Capacity running into the Bucket at fixed-interval between groups.
+TokenBucket with Fixed-Window Algorithm can be described as multiple groups of Going-In-Items that do not exceed the Bucket Capacity running into the Bucket with fixed-intervals between groups.

-Bucket's queue reset if interval between 2 items is larger or equal {window} time.
+The bucket's queue resets if the interval between 2 items is larger or equal to {window} time.

 ```
 >>-- [x items] ----- (window) ------ [y items] ------ (window) ------ [z items] --->>